Work Injury Rehabilitation at Spaulding Medford

 - Assess tools or job modifications for a safe return to work

 - Gain knowledge of your injury and how to manage pain

-Spaulding therapists work closely with your primary care physician, having direct communication as needed regarding work precautions and your ability to progress towards specific job tasks.
+We will work closely with your primary care physician to move you safely towards specific job tasks.